 Even if it’s only 5 to 10 minutes a day, pick a time or place that’s all about your child—screen-free mealtime, bath time, a trip to the park where you put your phone away and play.
 Show you’re paying attention by repeating what your child says or sharing what you see them do.
 Make eye contact (unless you’re driving, of course).

 “I think quality time gets pushed off because people feel like it has to be this big event,” says Jody Baumstein, a licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
 She notes that even car rides can be a bonding routine: “Use the time to connect with your child about how they are feeling, and let them guide the conversation by giving them space to talk about whatever they want.”

 Numerous studies have shown that playtime (i.e., non-structured time when there are no expectations, only fun) boosts a child’s brain in all the best ways.
 Adults also benefit from getting in on the action.
 After being plugged into a screen all day, you might find the simple activities of play—such as throwing a ball with your child—all the more stress-relieving and enjoyable.

-When spending quality time with your child, let him lead the activity or conversation—letting him ask a million questions during story time, for example.
-This helps grow his imagination and independence, with the added bonus that you’ll get to know your child’s interests and personality on a deeper level.
+When spending quality time with your child, let her lead the activity or conversation—letting her ask a million questions during story time, for example.
+This helps grow her imagination and independence, with the added bonus that you’ll get to know your child’s interests and personality on a deeper level.

 Kids today face stress from school, social media and scary world news, but many lack basic resilience—the ability to handle life’s ups and downs.
 Making eye contact and being present in everyday moments shows her that you will be there for her when life gets hard.
 By spending quality time together, you get to know how her mind works and can guide her to healthy coping skills, such as writing in a journal or going for a run.
 By playing with your child and letting her take the lead, you are instilling independence and confidence that will last a lifetime.